This article describes how to install and configure the external data reporting plugin.

 Click [Install] to activate the feature.

 If you are using an External Reporting Tool then you will need to provide the IP address range for the Reporting Tool that you are using.
-To find out the IP addresses of your chosen Reporting tool, please contact your provider and request their IP address range(s) to be able to whitelist them.
+To find out the IP addresses of your chosen Reporting tool, please contact your provider and request their IP address range(s) to be able to 'Allow-List' them.

 Note: Full IP address ranges cannot be entered, you will need to enter the shortened version of the IP range for your selected data center.